-- Comply with regulations on carrying firearms where you are traveling from and to, as laws vary by local, state and international governments.
+- When traveling, comply with the laws concerning possession of firearms as they vary by local, state and international governments.

-- Replica firearms may be transported in checked baggage only.
+- Replica firearms, including firearm replicas that are toys, may be transported in checked baggage only.

-- Rifle scopes are permitted in carry-on and checked bags.
+- Rifle scopes are permitted in carry-on and checked baggage.

 United States Code, Title 18, Part 1, Chapter 44, firearm definitions includes: any weapon (including a starter gun) which will, or is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; and any destructive device.
 As defined by 49 CFR 1540.5 a loaded firearm has a live round of ammunition, or any component thereof, in the chamber or cylinder or in a magazine inserted in the firearm.